lauraoprisan/exercises-with-Cplusplus/is-teenager/README.md

 #Task of the exercise

-'Create a program that contains a recursion subroutine that calculates and prints the members of the Fibonacci read string up to the number specified by the user.
-The program asks that from the user.

-The Fibonacci number sequence f (n) is defined as follows:
-If n <0, then the error condition, f (0) = 0,
-f (1) = 1 and
-f (n) = f (n-1) + f (n-2).'
+'Make a program with a subroutine that checks a person’s adolescence.
+Thus, a teenager means a person between the ages of 13 and 19.
+The subroutine has the parameter age that the program asks from the user.
+The subroutine can be of type int () (returns a 'true value' of 1 or 0), bool () (returns a true value of true or false), or void () (does not contain a return command at all).'